Applied Behavior Analysis MS

 About the Program

-The Master of Science in Applied Behavior Analysis will prepare clinical and educational leaders in the field of evidence-based approaches using behavior analytic principles and techniques.
-Graduates from this program will be highly successful candidates for employers searching for knowledgeable and skilled clinicians and leaders in behavior analytic settings.
-Interested graduates will be prepared to transition to doctoral programs in applied behavior analysis and related fields.
+The Master of Science program in applied behavior analysis will prepare its graduates to become knowledgeable and compassionate clinical and educational leaders who use individualized and evidence-based behavioral techniques to support and improve outcomes for people across a variety of settings and needs.
+Graduates from this program will be highly qualified candidates for employers searching for skilled clinicians and leaders in behavioral health and educational settings.
+Additionally, interested graduates will be prepared to transition to doctoral programs in applied behavior analysis and related fields.

 Additional Information